 (f) solid organ and endocrine;

 (j) bone and blood.

-(2) 'Fire department' means any organization located and based in this State that provides rescue, fire suppression, and related activities including any public or government-sponsored organizations engaged in rescue, fire suppression, and related activities.
+(2) 'Fire department' means any organization located and based in this State that provides rescue, fire suppression, and related activities including any public or government-sponsored organizations, excluding federal agencies, engaged in rescue, fire suppression, and related activities.

-(3) 'Firefighter' means any person, male or female, paid or unpaid, who is a resident of this State and engages in rescue, fire suppression, or related activities under the supervision of a fire chief or fire department or who is employed by the State Commission of Forestry or a forestry district for the purpose of fire protection.
+(3) 'Firefighter' means any person, paid or unpaid, who is a resident of this State and engages in rescue, fire suppression, or related activities, under the supervision of a fire chief or fire department in this State or who is employed by the State Commission of Forestry or a forestry district for the purpose of fire protection.

 (B) There is established the 'Firefighter Cancer Health Care Benefit Plan' to provide a supplemental insurance policy upon a firefighter being diagnosed with cancer.
 The plan shall provide benefits to a firefighter only if the firefighter has served in a South Carolina fire department for at least five continuous years and been in active service within ten years of the diagnosis.

 (C) the plan, upon diagnosis, must entitle an eligible firefighter to:

 (1) a reimbursement of up to twelve thousand dollars annually to the firefighter for any out of pocket medical expenses including deductibles, copayments, or coinsurance costs incurred;

 (2) a one-time benefit of twenty thousand dollars upon the firefighter's initial diagnosis; and

 (3) a seventy-five thousand dollar death benefit for a firefighter who dies as a result of cancer or circumstances that arise out of the treatment of cancer.
 All of the benefits arising out of such death are available to the deceased firefighter's beneficiary.